 This is a huge part of why Twitter is one of the best places to share your brand’s content.
-People are constantly being exposed to new accounts so if one person likes or retweets your content, the chance of engagement is automatically increased.
+People are constantly being exposed to new accounts so if one person likes or retweets your content, the chance of additional engagement is automatically increased.

 Twitter is practically built for the marketer.
 If your tweets are getting engagements such as replies, favorites, or retweets, your content will show up on more timelines, ultimately being seen by way more people.
 Let’s say your tweet is retweeted by an account with 7,000 followers.
 Your potential reach increases by 7,000 with one single interaction.
 Twitter rewards quality with attention.

 So to sum up, good content = increased engagement.

-So now that you know the basics of Twitter engagement, you’ve written some great tweets and want to post them and you've learned how to search Twitter for specific tweets.
-Although social media apps may function in similar ways, your best time will vary across all platforms.
+Although social media apps may function in similar ways, your best time to post will vary across all platforms.
 We’ve already gone over the basics that can act as a guide for marketers beginning their Twitter marketing strategy, but what about your brand specifically?

 The best way to find out when you should tweet for maximum engagement is to dig into your own data.
 You can start by experimenting with different post times over a couple of days and analyzing that data to see when your audience interacted with your content.
 Most marketers rely on social media analytics software or Twitter's built-in analytics tool to keep track of these insights.

 For this example, we will use Twitter Analytics since it's available to users for free.
 The tool provides you with a high-level overview of the engagement your content has received over the past months.
-In the top right corner, you can choose how far back you want to analyze, tracking your engagement long-term.
+You can choose how far back you want to analyze, tracking your engagement long-term.